 Assertiveness & Boundaries

-Stress, burn-out, and coping requires that we come to understand our own perfectionistic traits.
-Perfectionism forces us to take on too much, to be impatient, angry, hostile, and competitive.
+In our attempt to be “the best that we can be,” we risk falling into perfectionistic traits.
+We end up taking on too much, and over time we become impatient, angry, hostile and irritable on the inside.
 We feel that we must have things done a certain way.
 It drives us to work all the time, making it difficult to relax and have fun and relationships.

 Procrastination is often the ugly step-child of perfectionism that no one truly understands.
 Everyday tasks seem daunting, things are left unaccomplished and you’re at a loss to understand why you can’t seem to get motivated.
 While this can be due to poor habits, more often it is simply a side effect of having overly-high standards.

 “I’m my own worst critic,” we might say in a sudden moment of insight.
 Learning to be less critical and more compassionate towards ourselves can often be a challenge.
 Self-compassion involves being aware of our own pain and suffering, and understanding that this is a hard, but normal human experience.
 Feelings of kindness and care towards ourselves seem almost impossible to accept.
 In fact, we struggle to accept our own humanity.